patrickbucher/docs/tls/tls-mastery.md

-The archived files, which end up in a sub-directory of `/var/acme/archive` (or generally speaking: in `${BASEDIR}/archive`), should be deleted once in a while using a cronjob running a command as follows, which deletes archive files older than 300 days:
+The archived files, which end up in a sub-directory of `/var/acme/archive` (or generally speaking: in `${BASEDIR}/archive`), should be deleted once in a while using a cron job running a command as follows, which deletes archive files older than 300 days:

     # find /var/acme/archive -type f -mtime 300 -delete

 Notice that most web servers load the certificate files on startup and won't reload renewed certificate chains automatically.
-Consider running your web server's reload or restart command after certificate renewal using a cronjob.
+Consider running your web server's reload or restart command after certificate renewal using a cron job.
 Or as a better alternative, put this command into the `deploy_cert()` function of your `hook.sh` script.
 Make sure that the user running `dehydrated` has the according rights.

 ### Debugging